r5py/r5py/docs/user-guide/user-manual/detailed-itineraries.md

 :::{admonition} Detailed itineraries are computationally expensive
 :class: attention

-Computing detailed itineraries is significantly more expensive than calculating simple travel times.
-As such, think twice whether you actually need the detailed information output from this function.
+Computing detailed itineraries is significantly more time-consuming than calculating simple travel times.
+As such, think twice whether you actually need the detailed information output from this function, and how you might be able to limit the number of origins and destinations you need to compute.

 For the examples below, to reduce computation effort, we use a sample of 3 origin points and one single destination (the railway station) in our sample